 South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

-Sunday's game between the Maryland Terrapins (1-0) and South Carolina Gamecocks (1-0) squaring off at Colonial Life Arena has a projected final score of 95-77 (according to our computer prediction) in favor of Maryland, so expect a lopsided matchup.
-The game will start at 1:00 PM ET on November 12.
+Sunday's game that pits the Maryland Terrapins (1-0) versus the South Carolina Gamecocks (1-0) at Colonial Life Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 95-77 in favor of Maryland, who is heavily favored according to our model.
+Game time is at 1:00 PM ET on November 12.

-The Gamecocks are coming off of a 100-71 win over Notre Dame in their most recent game on Monday.
+The Gamecocks are coming off of a 100-71 victory against Notre Dame in their last game on Monday.

 Catch college basketball action all season long on Fubo!